camillehe1992/scaffolding-serverless-project-on-aws/README.md

 # A REST API (Serverless) in AWS using Terraform

-The project is a AWS cloud native serverless application partially, including API Gateway, Lambda function (with layers), and RDS database for data persistence. _Partially_ here means we use RDS database as data layer for demo purpose instead of a _serverless_ database, like DynamoDB.
+The project is an AWS cloud native serverless application, including API Gateway, Lambda function (with layers), and Dynamodb for data persistence.
 However, AWS provides a variety of storage services and you should make the decisition as you needs.

 The diagram below shows the archtecture details.
 All AWS resources are built and deployed using Terraform.